Treatment for Alcoholism

 In addition to the mental effects of Alcoholism, there are countless common physical symptoms.
 Additionally, alcohol causes more complex effects on different parts of the body.

-Common physical symptoms can include:
+Common physical symptoms of alcoholism can include:

 - Muscle spasms